remotemobprogramming/mob/README.md

 # Tool for Remote Mob Programming

-Allows to switch the typist in a remote mob programming session quickly.
-Syncs via a "mob feature branch".
+CLI tool written in GO that allows to switch the typist in a remote mob programming session quickly with git and a remote branch.

 ## How to use it?